brightbox/ftp-cloudfs/README.rst

 The defaults can be changed using a configuration file (by default in /etc/ftpcloudfs.conf).
 Check the example file included in the package.

+The optional account-separator option allows the specifying of the account name to be used in the url during auth 1.0.
+The username is split on the separator, with the second half being added to end of the auth url (e.g: https://auth.url/v1/account-name).

 CACHE MANAGEMENT